Skip to article frontmatterSkip to article content

 Define h(x)=xg(x)h(x) = x - g(x).

-If g(a)=ag(a) = a or g(b)=bg(b) = b, we’re done—we’ve found a fixed point.
+If g(a)=ag(a) = a or g(b)=bg(b) = b, we’re done.
+We’ve found a fixed point.

 Otherwise, since g([a,b])[a,b]g([a,b]) \subseteq [a,b]: